 About El Salvador Travel and Tourism

-El Salvador is not as touristic as other countries in the region such as Costa Rica or Guatemala; two reasons why this happens can be the underdevelopment of the country and its reputation when it comes to violence.
+El Salvador is not as touristic as other countries in the region such as Costa Rica or Guatemala.
+Two reasons why this happens are the underdevelopment of the country and its reputation when it comes to violence.
 Both of those issues have improved in 2020 with the Nayib Bukele administration.

-A lot of visitors thinking about visiting Central America skip the small country entirely and go to more popular destinations.
-Nonetheless, you should not avoid this beautiful nation!
+Many travelers looking to visit Central America skip El Salvador altogether and go to more popular destinations.
+This is a mistake, El Salvador should not be avoided.
 Yes, the country has problems, but those problems rarely affect tourists.

-The country offers plenty of tourist opportunities for visitors to enjoy themselves.
+El Salvador has plenty of tourist destinations for all types of visitors.
 So, take a chance and visit El Salvador!

 Traveling to El Salvador.